Manidipa-Chakravarti/DataScience-github/README.md

 Exploratory data analysis for McDonalds Nutrition Menu from Kaggle.
 Using Magic SQL Seaborn and Matplotlib.

 Should you clean your data more?
 There’s a lot of trial and error, so how do you avoid chasing dead ends?
 The answer is “Exploratory Analysis.” or simply getting to know your data.
 Doing this upfront helps you save time and avoid regretting later.
 Proper exploratory analysis is about answering questions.
 It's about extracting enough insights from your dataset to course correct before you get lost in the weeds.

+## Encoding Comparison Analysis

+Label encoder v/s One hot encoder

+Typically, any structured dataset includes multiple columns – a combination of numerical as well as categorical variables.
+A machine can only understand the numbers and not the text.
+That’s essentially the case with Machine Learning algorithms too.

+That’s primarily the reason we need to convert categorical columns to numerical columns so that a machine learning algorithm understands it.
+This process is called categorical encoding.
+Categorical encoding is a process of converting categories to numbers.

+There are multiple ways of handling Categorical variables.
+In this notebook, we will see widely used techniques:

+Label Encoding

+One-Hot Encoding

+We will infer the winner by comparing MSE of both the models!!!